AbuEnayetSiddique/WEB452_23W_ASP.NET_Assignment01_MvcSpoon/README.txt

 # My product is Spoon
 Company Name: The Silver Spoon
-For DOCUMENTATION I used Estern Time.
+For DOCUMENTATION I used Estern Time (EST).

 # Created the project
 Cheked the project and it worked perfectly.